 Japanese-style grilled mackerel with crispy skin and tender flesh, seasoned simply with salt.
 This easy recipe allows you to enjoy this delicious fish to the fullest in practically no time!

 11. Dashimaki Tamago (Japanese Rolled Omelette with Dashi)

 Do you like having eggs in the morning?
 Then you might want to consider this recipe and enjoy your eggs with a Japanese twist!

-Dashimaki tamago is a delicious rolled omelette flavoured with dashi stock, soy sauce, sugar and mirin, this iconic dish is the perfect addition to any breakfast!
+Dashimaki tamago is a delicious rolled omelet flavored with dashi stock, soy sauce, sugar, and mirin, this iconic dish is the perfect addition to any breakfast!
 Leftovers can be used in bento boxes or as a side dish too.

 If you want the simplest and easiest Japanese breakfast, you cannot avoid rice balls.
-This is still our favourite fast breakfast to this day.
+This is still our favorite fast breakfast to this day.

 Shio onigiri is a basic rice ball made with sticky Japanese rice, salt and crispy nori.
 Despite its simplicity, it’s filling, tasty and satisfying.
 It only requires 3 ingredients and is great for beginners!

 13. Salmon Onigiri Rice Balls

 Fish and rice ball in one?
 In that case, try this salmon rice ball!

 Delicious salmon flakes fried in butter and soy sauce and mixed with spring onion and sesame seeds make this rice ball one of my favorites!